Konstantinos Koulierakis

-Konstantinos Koulierakis (Κωνσταντίνος Κουλιεράκης; born 28 November 2003) is a Greek professional footballer who plays as a centre-back for club VfL Wolfsburg and the Greece national team.
+Konstantinos Koulierakis (Κωνσταντίνος Κουλιεράκης; born 28 November 2003) is a Greek professional footballer who plays as a centre-back for Serie A club Roma and the Greece national team.

-Career
+Club career

 Early career

-He started playing football at Doxa Pachianon at Calcetto F.C.
-Football Academy in Chania Crete.

-Koulierakis arrived at PAOK's Youth System from Chania in 2017.
+Koulierakis started playing football at Doxa Pachianon at Calcetto F.C.
+Football Academy in Chania, Crete.
+He joined PAOK's youth system from Chania in 2017.

 PAOK

-During the 2022 preseason, several scouts were impressed with his output in a friendly game against Heerenveen and asked to know his availability, with the club's officials responding with a €15 million price.
+During the 2022 preseason, several scouts were impressed with Koulierakis' output in a friendly game against Heerenveen and asked to know his availability, with the club's officials responding with a €15 million price.

-He made his official debut in a home win against Panetolikos, which ended as a 1–0 win, on 20 August 2022.
+Koulierakis made his official debut in a home win against Panetolikos, which ended as a 1–0 win, on 20 August 2022.
 In his first competitive season with the club, Koulierakis managed to gain a position in the starting line-up, making 31 appearances in all competitions, attracting interest from big European teams, including Fiorentina.

-On 14 March 2024, he scored a brace in a home match against Dinamo Zagreb along with one assist securing a 5–1 win (5–3 on aggregate) and qualification to the Quarter-Finals of UEFA Europa Conference League 2023–24.
+On 14 March 2024, Koulierakis scored a brace in a home match against Dinamo Zagreb along with one assist securing a 5–1 win (5–3 on aggregate) and qualification to the quarter-finals of UEFA Europa Conference League.
 He was declared man of the match.

-Wolfsburg
+VfL Wolfsburg

-On 20 August 2024 he signed with Wolfsburg in Germany.
+On 20 August 2024, Koulierakis signed with VfL Wolfsburg in Germany.
 The clubs agreed to postpone the transfer until 29 August 2024, after PAOK finished their Europa League play-off games.
+He scored his first goal for the club in a 2–1 defeat against Borussia Dortmund on 7 February 2026.

+Roma

+On 1 August 2026, Koulierakis joined Serie A side Roma.